-The Goblin Professor chuckled, "Quite right, adding to that we measure the students over their six years rather than just their sixth, so it is the two very best students.
-Moving on from that, I'm guessing you don't know where that came from." he gestured toward Harry's scar.
+The Goblin Professor chuckled, "Quite right, adding to that we measure the students over their six years rather than just their sixth, so it is the two very best students."

 Harry touched his scar, with everything he's learned today he doubted that it was because of a drunken car crash.
 He shook his head in a negative.

-"Sorry, You-Know-Who is what we call him his name is not spoken, had a blood war over not wanting muggle-born witches and wizards to be allowed into the magical world and killed anyone in his way to purge the world of them." he placed his hand on Hermione's shoulder worriedly.
+"Sorry, You-Know-Who is what we call him his name is not spoken, had a blood war over not wanting muggle-born witches and wizards to be allowed into the magical world and killed anyone in his way to purge the world of them."
+Explained the professor getting a frown from Harry.

 "Mr. Potter," the Professor spoke up.
 "Ten years ago, You-Know-Who personally went to the home of his next targets.
 Now when he decided to kill someone, they died, especially if he personally went.
 He was one of the most dangerous Dark Lords of all time.
 I can expect you can guess who his targets were."

-The Professor nodded sadly, "What you likely don't know is that after he killed your parents he turned his wand toward you."
+The Professor nodded sadly, "What you likely don't know is that after he killed your parents, he turned his wand toward you."
 Harry didn't have any words to describe the shock he felt so he stayed silent.